limijd/nvim-pro-kit/README.md

 Run `scripts/treesitter-vendor.py` whenever the manifest changes or you need to refresh the vendored Tree-sitter sources.
 The script asks Neovim (headlessly) for each parser’s `install_info`, clones the upstream repositories, copies the declared source files into `vendor/tree-sitter/<lang>/`, records metadata in `vendor/tree-sitter/metadata.json`, and stages the updated directory so it is ready to commit.
 It also vendors the Tree-sitter runtime headers required by the compiler.

+`scripts/treesitter-vendor.py` always pins repositories to the revisions listed in `vendor/plugins/nvim-treesitter/lockfile.json` so that the vendored sources line up with the parser versions bundled with `nvim-treesitter`.
+Update that lockfile (by refreshing the vendored `nvim-treesitter` plugin) before re-running the script to ensure reproducible snapshots.

 The TypeScript grammar, for example, provides a makefile that bakes in extra linker flags.
 The vendor script honours that entry point automatically, and you can invoke it manually when debugging a build:

 ```